cerebral/cerebral/docs/introduction/signals.md

   operators.set(state`isLoadingUser`, false)
 ```

-Your first question here is probably: _"What is this state tag?"_.
+Your first question here is probably: *"What is this state tag?"*.
 The tag is a [template literal tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), a relatively new feature of the JavaScript language.
 As you will soon see this has pretty huge benefits.

 Moving on... as you can see every action has access to **operators**, **props** and **jsonPlaceholder**.
-The operators API allows you to do different mutations on the state of the application, here only showing _set_.
+The operators API allows you to do different changes on the state of the application, here only showing *set*.
 The props holds values passed into the sequence and populated through the execution.
-When _jsonPlaceholder.getUser_ runs it will return an object with the user which will extend the props to:
+When *jsonPlaceholder.getUser* runs it will return an object with the user which will extend the props to:

 ```js
 {